DensoSVIC/soafee-avp-blueprint/README.md

 ### Additional Features

 - Automatically build an EWAOL AMI
-- Teams may share a deployment, and multiple users may independantly customize and run the demo
+- Teams may share a deployment, and multiple users may independently customize and run the demo
-- Mulitple cloud deployments may be evaluated without colliding
+- Multiple cloud deployments may be evaluated without colliding

 ## Technology Overview